-The Nursery upholds the focus of the Welfare Requirements "Adequate and nutritious food and drink are essential for children's wellbeing.
+The nursery upholds the focus of the Welfare Requirements "Adequate and nutritious food and drink are essential for children's wellbeing.
 The registered person and staff have a good understanding of children's dietary and religious requirements and meet these appropriately to promote children's healthy growth and development."
 We provide all children in our care with the highest quality food from recognised suppliers.
-Food is prepared and served in hygienic conditions and the Chef's Food Hygiene certificate is clearly displayed in the kitchen.
+Food is prepared and served in hygienic conditions and the chef's Food Hygiene certificate is clearly displayed in the kitchen.
 Menus are carefully balanced to provide healthy options and include at least five portions of fruit or vegetables each day.
 Protein sources are lamb, pulses, chicken, fish, dairy, Quorn and soya products. including the children on a vegetarian diet.
-Nursery food is attractive, wholesome and fresh to ensure that Children receive a high level of nutrients, as required by the under-five's.
+Nursery food is attractive, wholesome and fresh to ensure that children receive a high level of nutrients, as required by the under-five's.
 The menu is varied and contains fresh seasonal ingredients as such is subject to substitutions and changes.
 At each meal appropriate dishes are served to the different age groups of children that we cater for.
 Wholemeal and wholegrain products are included in the menus to ensure children have enough fibre.
-The children enjoy healthy snacks such as: vegetable snacks, rice cakes, fresh fruit and oat cakes.
-Our Nursery Chefs takes great care and pride in home cooking, which avoids most convenience foods, artificial flavourings, colourings and preservatives.
-We are able to cater for children's cultural needs, religious requirements, allergies and other dietary requirements or preferences such as a low sugar diet, veganism or vegetarians.
-We never knowingly provide any foods which contain genetically modified ingredients, high levels of additives or that are highly processed.
+The children enjoy healthy snacks such as: vegetable snacks, rice cakes, fresh fruit, and oat cakes.
+Our nursery chefs takes great care and pride in home cooking, which avoids most convenience foods, artificial flavourings, colourings and preservatives.
+We can cater for children's cultural needs, religious requirements, allergies and other dietary requirements or preferences such as a low sugar diet, veganism, or vegetarians.
 We include a wide variety of dishes and tastes from around the world in meals that are inviting and delicious for younger children.
 Fresh drinking water is always available in each of the children's rooms.
 Portion sizes are based on the latest recommendations depending on children's age and, or development.